Blog: Aviation Cyber Security

 Deploying EFBs securely

-Generally, dual business/personal use of an EFB should not be permitted.
+Generally, dual business/personal use of an EFB should be discouraged.
 An EFB is a safety-critical device; it’s not for watching Netflix, personal email and web browsing.
 Whilst MDM vendors may argue that allowing flight/personal use is fine through segregation, we’re not so sure.

 I’ll start with iOS, as it’s probably the most popular EFB platform and perhaps the easier mobile platform to secure:

 Use a mobile device management platform (MDM) that offers containerisation rather purely policy enforcement

 This brings encryption, segregation, a VPN equivalent and strong device security controls.
 Jailbreaking, for example, can be controlled and managed to ensure that sensitive data and safety critical apps are protected

 Using the MDM, remove the AppStore from the device.
 Instead, use the ‘store’ function from within the MDM, allowing much more control of the apps that can be loaded.
 This also allows operators to push their own apps and run them in the secure MDM enclave on the device.
 Consider also removing the web browser from the device, using a browser provided by the MDM instead.
 Again, this offers greater control over content.